 ISRO has stated that Chandrayaan 2 will orbit the Moon for seven years and that should be ample time to fully map and quantify water on the lunar surface.
 However, let’s not forget that Chandrayaan 1 had a design life of two years but failed after only 10 months.

-Surface missions that explore PSRs, like NASA’s canceled Resource Prospector rover, are the next logical step towards sustainable habitats on the Moon.
-As we develop technologies that tap into water ice, we can colonize not just the Moon but the whole Solar System.
+Surface missions that explore PSRs, like NASA’s upcoming VIPER rover, are the next logical step towards sustainable habitats on the Moon.
+As we develop technologies that tap into water ice, we can settle on not just the Moon but the whole solar system.
 We should be glad our nearest neighbor has plenty of it; we can’t keep dragging everything out of Earth’s gravitational pull for eternity.

 Originally published at The Wire.